matomo-org/developer-documentation/docs/4.x/tracking-javascript-guide.md

 // Requires a page to be actively viewed for 30 seconds for any heart beat request to be sent.
 _paq.push(['enableHeartBeatTimer', 30]);
 ```
+Testing the hearbeat timer can be done by right clicking anywhere on the web page and clicking "Inspect Element" and then switching to the "Network" tab so see any requests being sent to Matomo
 Note: When testing the heart beat timer, remember to make sure the browser tab has focus and not eg. the developer tools or another panel.

 ## Ecommerce tracking